 The lighting system has an ON/OFF switch located in the raceway, power box or at the inside back of the case.
-Once a case has been properly positioned in the store and an electrician has connected the lighting circuit, the lights may be turned on to verify that they are connected and functioning properly.
+Once a case has been properly positioned in the store the lights may be turned on to verify that they are connected and functioning properly.